MiroslavVitkov/rat/README.md

 Inactive feature branches are reaped monthly - there is no persistent branch beyond `master`.

 The python implementation is the spec.
-Any change to that is supposed to bring along chagnges in all the others.
+Any change to that is supposed to bring along changes in all the others.
 If not, do indicate in the commit message very clearly why.